GoogleCloudPlatform/functions-framework-dotnet/docs/customization.md

-When the Functions Framework is running normally (either in production or locally), Functions Startup classes are discovered via the `FunctionsStartupAttribute` assembly attribute.
+When the Functions Framework is running normally (either in production or locally), Functions Startup classes are discovered via the `FunctionsStartupAttribute` assembly or class attribute.
 This attribute specifies a type to use as a Functions Startup class.
 The attribute can be specified multiple times, so you can separate your customization steps cleanly.
 In most cases the order in which